deepesh-14/langchain-tool-agent/README.md

 # langchain-tool-agent

+A series of LangChain + Mistral AI projects exploring tool-calling agents — from a simple news summarizer to manual tool selection to a fully autonomous tool-calling agent.

+## Projects

+### 1. News Summarizer
+Fetches and summarizes the latest news for a given topic/city using Tavily Search.

+### 2. Manual Tool Selection
+User manually chooses which tool to invoke (weather or news) — no LLM-based routing.

+### 3. Autonomous Tool-Calling Agent
-A tool-calling AI agent built with LangChain and Mistral AI.
-The agent decides on its own which tool to call based on the user's query, with human-in-the-loop approval before any tool executes.
+The LLM decides on its own which tool to call based on the user's query (dynamic tool binding), with human-in-the-loop approval before execution.

 ## Features

-- **Dynamic tool selection** — the LLM decides which tool to call (no hardcoded routing)
+- **Dynamic tool selection** — the LLM decides which tool to call (no hardcoded routing) in the autonomous agent
 - **Human-in-the-loop approval** — every tool call must be approved before execution
 - **Multi-turn conversation** — maintains message history across the session
 - **Custom tools**:
   - `get_weather` — real-time weather for a city (OpenWeatherMap API)
-  - `latest_news` — latest news for a city (Tavily Search API)
+  - `latest_news` — latest news for a city/topic (Tavily Search API)

 ## Tech Stack